-If you have been charged with a count of drug possession in Phoenix, you understand the seriousness of the offense.
+If you have been charged with a count of drug possession in Phoenix, contact a Phoenix drug possession attorney today.
+Understand the seriousness of the offense.
 Arizona drug laws have become more severe over the years in order to combat the rising amount of border violence linked to drug trafficking.
-However, it is important to keep in mind that an arrest does not equal a conviction, and regardless of the offense, we have an opportunity to keep it off your record with the assistance of an experienced Phoenix drug possession attorney.
+However, it is important to keep in mind that an arrest does not equal a conviction, and regardless of the offense, we have an opportunity to keep it off your record with the assistance of an experienced Phoenix criminal attorney.

 Drug possession offenses in Arizona cover a wide range of drug types and punishment ranges.
 Most drug offenses are harshly punished as legislators have begun to tackle a rising drug problem within the state.
 As a result, even a small amount of drugs found on your possession has the potential to drastically impact your future.